DeclarativeHub/Bond/README.md

 rewrite<T, U>(dynamic: Dynamic<T>, value: U) -> Dynamic<U>
 ```

-When you don't care about the value of a Dynamic but are still interested in change events, you can create a Dynamic that rewrites value of source Dynamic with some constant. _Note that if you pass an object as a value, it'll be retained by the produced Dynamic!_
+When you don't care about a value of a Dynamic but are still interested in change events, you can create a Dynamic that rewrites value of source Dynamic with some constant. _Note that if you pass an object as a value, it'll be retained by the produced Dynamic!_

 #### Skip